PellelNitram/OnlineHTR/README.md

 5. `pip install -e .` (do not forget the dot, `.`)
 6. `make test` to confirm that installation was successful

+## 🏋️ Training from scratch

+- TODO Activate your environment and place training data according to below section
+- TODO To train: `python src/train.py` - use `scripts/train ... .sh` instead!

+1. Follow installation procedure provided in [Installation](#installation).
+2. Download the [IAM-OnDB](https://fki.tic.heia-fr.ch/databases/iam-on-line-handwriting-database) dataset to `{data_dir}/datasets/IAM-OnDB` where `{data_dir}` is defined in the [paths config](configs/paths/default.yaml).
+This download process is as follows:
+   1. Download the following files that are listed on the above stated dataset website: `data/original-xml-part.tar.gz`, `data/writers.xml`, `data/lineStrokes-all.tar.gz`, `data/lineImages-all.tar.gz`, `data/original-xml-all.tar.gz`, `data/forms.txt` & `ascii-all.tar.gz`.
+   2. Extract the content of each of those files into the `{data_dir}/datasets/IAM-OnDB/<file_base_name>` folder where `<file_base_name>` denote the basenames of all downloaded files.

 ## Training data

+TODO: explain how to install data; also provide quick video

 [IAM On-Line Handwriting Database](https://fki.tic.heia-fr.ch/databases/iam-on-line-handwriting-database) is used as training and validation data.
 Register on their website to obtain the dataset for free.
 Afterwards, place the following folders and files from their dataset in this repository's subfolder `data/datasets/IAM-OnDB`.
 This is how it should look like: